 "Aligning and extending the Group's approach to talent and training will be a key component of the achievement of our growth objectives.
 Skills and behaviours that are broader than the technical skills on which we have focused historically will be essential in supporting our shift into growth markets."

-Richard Gartside, Director of Talent and Leadership Development, Balfour Beatty graduates in the UK (128 in 2010)
+Richard Gartside, Director of Talent and Leadership Development, Balfour Beatty

 Graduate Intake